01-edu/public/subjects/forum/forum.en.md

 In this segment the client must be able to `register` as a new user on the forum, by inputting their credentials.
 You also have to create a `login session` to access the forum and be able to add posts and comments.

-You should use cookies to allow each user to have only one open session.
+You should use cookies to allow each user to have only one opened session.
 Each of this sessions must contain an expiration date.
-It's up to you to decide what time the cookie stays "alive".
+It is up to you to decide how long the cookie stays "alive".

 Instructions for user registration: